waw3/media/README.md

 # media
-PHP Media Streaming Website
+PHP Media Streaming Website using nginx and mysql Supported Browsers: Chrome
-Currently transcoding does not work with firefox due to using mkv/h264, working on it. custom bitrate will be added later on.
+Working on support for firefox, avi and mp4 files will stream fine. custom bitrate and other options will be added later on.